R/calculateDiscriminantSpace.R

 Reference data projected onto the discriminant space.

-Identifies the top important variables to distinguish the two cell types from the reference data.
+Identifies the top important variables to distinguish cell types from the reference data by taking the union of important variables from pairwise comparisons.

-Computes the Ledoit-Wolf shrinkage estimate of the covariance matrix for each cell type using the top important genes.
+Computes the Ledoit-Wolf shrinkage estimate of the covariance matrix for each cell type using these important genes.

 Constructs within-class and between-class scatter matrices.